IhorHorchakov/spring-security-jwt-authentication/README.md

 -------
 #### JWT Authentication

-JWT authentication implies using JSON tokens to login on the web in general, not only for REST services.
+JWT authentication implies using JSON tokens to log in on the web in general, not only for REST services.
 It is robust and can carry a lot of information, but is still simple to use even though its size is relatively small.
 Like any other token, JWT can be used to pass the identity of authenticated users between an identity provider and a ServiceProvider (which are not necessarily the same systems).
-It can also carry all the user’s claim, such as username, roles & permissions, so the service provider does not need to go into the database or external systems to verify that authentication data for each request - that data is extracted from the token.
+It can also carry all the user’s claims, such as username, roles & permissions, so the service provider does not need to go into the database or external systems to verify that authentication data for each request - that data is extracted from the token.

 ![client-server-flow](https://github.com/IhorHorchakov/spring-security-jwt-authentication/blob/master/img/jwt-client-server-flow.png?raw=true)

-1) Client logs in by sending their credentials to the identity provider.
+1) The client logs in by sending their credentials to the identity provider.
 2) The identity provider verifies the credentials; if all is OK, it retrieves the user data, generates a JWT containing user details and permissions that will be used to access the services, and it also sets the expiration on the JWT (which might be unlimited).
-Identity provider signs, and if needed, encrypts the JWT and sends it to the client as a response to the initial request with credentials.
+The identity provider signs, and if needed, encrypts the JWT and sends it to the client as a response to the initial request with credentials.
-3) Client stores the JWT for a limited or unlimited amount of time, depending on the expiration set by the identity provider.
+3) The client stores the JWT for a limited or unlimited amount of time, depending on the expiration set by the identity provider.
-4) Client sends the stored JWT in an Authorization header for every request to the service provider.
+4) The client sends the stored JWT in an Authorization header for every request to the service provider.
 5) For each request, the service provider takes the JWT from the `Authorization` header and decrypts it, validates the signature, and if everything is OK, extracts the user data and permissions.
-Based on this data solely, and again without looking up further details in the database or contacting the identity provider, it can accept or deny the client request.
+Based on this data solely, and again without looking up further details in the database or contacting the identity provider, it can accept or deny the client's request.
 The only requirement is that the identity and service providers have an agreement on encryption so that service can verify the signature or even decrypt which identity was encrypted.

 This flow allows for great flexibility while still keeping things secure and easy to develop.
 By using this approach, it is easy to add new server nodes to the service provider cluster, initializing them with only the ability to verify the signature and decrypt the tokens by providing them a shared secret key.
-No session replication, database synchronization or inter-node communication is required.
+No session replication, database synchronization, or inter-node communication is required.
 REST in its full glory.

 The main difference between JWT and other arbitrary tokens is the standardization of the token’s content.
 Another recommended approach is to send the JWT token in the `Authorization` header using the Bearer scheme.
 The content of the